Implementation Notes

 Various chip vendors create reference platforms with sensors attached.
 Customers use these as the basis for their final design.

-The DCL (and other host applications) uses the DCLASS_UUID to identify the board.
-Therefore, the DCL and other host applications can present appropriate dialog boxes and configuration screens.
+The Data Studio (and other host applications) uses the DCLASS_UUID to identify the board.
+Therefore, the Data Studio and other host applications can present appropriate dialog boxes and configuration screens.

 Each board or class of boards has a unique UUID and a unique JSON file for the board.